About Rocket Fund

 Can I embed media?

-You can add images to the description section of your project, but not videos.
+Yes you can add images or videos to the description section of your project.

 Consent from parents